 THIS IS THE PROGRAM WE SHOULD BUILD OUR PROGRAM LIKE

 How do we make Kentucky a serious college football contender?
 Is it possible at all?
-Matt has argued many times that it is not possible for Kentucky to be a consistent power in college football, but rather try for great seasons every 5 years or so.
-I actually disagree.
 I think it’s very possible at Kentucky.
-But, I think the fanbase is far too impatient.
-I get the sense people think the program can be turned around in 3-5 years.
-I am here to argue that it will take upwards of 10 years to make this happen.
+But, I think the current sports fanbase is far too impatient.
+I get the sense people think the program can be turned around in 2-3 years.
+I am here to argue that it will take AT LEAST 5 years to make this happen.
 But, if run correctly, Kentucky can set the foundation to be a consistent SEC power.
-Below, I give the 5 things that make a college football program great.
+Below, I give the 4 things that make a college football program great.
 Some top programs are not excellent in every area, but they are in most.
-Kentucky is not good in any of them right now.

 1) Exciting or Reputable Head Coach

 -To be a top tier college football program, you almost always have to have a head coach that either brings a great amount of excitement to the table or has the results to bring a credibility to the program.
 A guy like Kevin Sumlin brings an exciting personality to a program, which is attractive to recruits.
 A guy like Mark Richt or Nick Saban brings results to the table.
 If your coach does not excite the fanbase and doesn’t really have the resume, then he can be the Jesus of Coaching but players have no reason to play for him.